ARM-software/psa-api/doc/ext-pqc/api/mlkem.rst

         ML-KEM-1024, 1568

     The 32-byte shared output key that is produced by ML-KEM is pseudorandom.
-    Although it can be used directly as an encryption key, it is recommended to use the output key as an input to a key derivation operation to produce additional cryptographic keys.
+    Although it can be used directly as an encryption key, it is recommended to use the output key as an input to a key-derivation operation to produce additional cryptographic keys.

     .. subsection:: Compatible key types